McGill-NLP/retriever-lm-reasoning/README.md

 - `reason_fact_type`: 'facts' (default, use `facts` key) | 'gold_facts' (use `gold_facts` key) | 'single_fact' (use `hypothesis` key)
 - `reason_dataset`: 'strategyqa' | 'entailmentbank'
 - `reason_lm`: optional flan model to evaluate (used basically for model size evaluations) 'google/flan-t5-small' | 'google/flan-t5-base' | 'google/flan-t5-large' | 'google/flan-t5-xl' | 'google/flan-t5-xxl'
 - `reason_fewshot`: optional, if you want to use fewshot examples, use 'boolean' for StrategyQA or 'short' for Entailmentbank experiments.
-This arg was used to compare Flan and GPT performance vs. the DSP variant.
+This arg was used to compare fewshot Flan and GPT performance vs. the DSP variant.
 </p></details>

 <details><summary>6.
 Demonstrate-Search-Predict</summary>